gabe-ochoa/resume/Readme.md

 ### Kinoko
 ##### Technical Co-Founder | New York, NY | August 2018 - January 2021
-- Built a peer to peer video chatting product for our rapidly growing aging population
+- Built a peer to peer video conferencing product for our rapidly growing, aging population
 - Tech stack: WebRTC, Go, Typescript, Postgres, Linux and a Raspberry Pi TV video kiosk

 ### Squarespace | August 2017 - March 2022
 ##### Engineering Manager | Infrastructure | New York, NY | January 2020 - March 2022
 - Lead 18 engineers across 5 disciplines (Compute, Traffic, Storage, Data Center, Bedrock Services)
-- Oversaw and helped architect an 3x increase in efficiency of production machines in our data centers to over 60% utilization
+- Oversaw and helped architect a 3x increase in efficiency of production machines in our data centers to over 60% utilization
 - Managed capacity planning and procurement process for Squarespace data centers and public cloud
 - Founding member of the One Platform initiative to make all Squarespace Infrastructure products look and feel the same to our internal customers